Everyone’s trying to make

 - The Wirecutter earned a commission every time someone made a purchase using their affiliate links.

 It’s trending up.
-While Statista says affiliate marketing spending will hit $8.2 billion by 2022 (a nearly $3 billion increase from 2017)
+While Statista says affiliate marketing spending will hit $8.2 billion (a nearly $3 billion increase from 2017).

 You’re promoting products.
 These attract people already looking to buy.
 We’ve seen our reviews convert 5%-10% higher than our informational content.